JuliaMolSim/Molly.jl/docs/src/docs.md

 ```

 In Molly there are two types of interactions.
-[`GeneralInteraction`](@ref)s are present between all or most atoms, and account for example for non-bonded terms.
+[`PairwiseInteraction`](@ref)s are present between all or most atom pairs, and account for example for non-bonded terms.
 [`SpecificInteraction`](@ref)s are present between specific atoms, and account for example for bonded terms.

-The available general interactions are:
+The available pairwise interactions are:
 - [`LennardJones`](@ref)
 - [`SoftSphere`](@ref)
 - [`Mie`](@ref)